vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/080/08_vi_te.md

 title = "08"

 +++
-On pl. vájrāsaḥ see publ. intro.
+On pl. vájrāsaḥ see published introduction.